supa2/Automaton/Machine-class-reference.md

 		"EVT_TIMER\0EVT_HIGH\0EVT_LOW\0ELSE" )
 			.label( "TST" );

-This will provide a considerable more understandable log output.
+This will provide a considerably more understandable log output.
 Note that the callback functions in the two examples differ in argument types.